wp-plugins/loginradius-for-wordpress/readme.txt

 Social commenting means users can post their comments via their social networks and user avatar, name & link to his/her profile will appear with the comment, while social sharing allows users to share your web content on his/her social networks i.e. amongst his/her friends resulting in increased referral traffic!

 = How much do you charge for the plugin? =
-Our plugin is FREE to download and feel free to use it on your WordPress, BuddyPress, bbPress and any other WP based systems.
-For advanced features, enterprise level support and custom solutions, we offer premium packages as well.
+Our plugin is FREE to download and feel free to use it on your WordPress, BuddyPress, bbPress and any other WP based systems for Social Sharing feature.
+For Social login and Social Commenting features, enterprise level support and custom solutions, we offer premium packages.

 = Do you have a live demo site? =
 Yes, we have three live demo sites (try logging in to see how it works):<br />